iambenkay/llmactions.json/README.md

 # llmactions.json
-A proposal for an open standard by which LLMs can execute actions on websites on behalf of a user
+A proposal for an open standard by which LLMs can execute website actions on behalf of a user